code-JOA/Insurance_Fraud_Prediction/README.md

 **Joshua Owusu Ankomah**

-# This is an end to end project with deployment with heroku≈
+# This is an end to end project with deployment with heroku.

 # Goal

-# The Goal is to build a model to help the client to know whether a claim is genuine or not .
+# The Goal is to build a model to help the client to know whether a claim is genuine or not.

+# Please read the documentation file to see the project architecture.

 ### Connect with me